radon-h2020/radon-particles/nodetypes/radon.nodes.azure/AzureFunction/README.md

 ## Azure Function Node Type (Abstract)

-Abstract node type that represents an function hosted on the Azure cloud platform.
+Abstract node type that represents a function hosted on the Azure platform.

 | Name | URI | Version | Derived From |
 |:---- |:--- |:------- |:------------ |